H Mart: United Kingdom

 H Mart Europe Limited was incorporated in 2009, and in 2011, H Mart opened its first store in Europe, in the New Malden area of London.

-Smaller stores operate as Oseyo.
+Customer base

+H Mart has cultivated a diverse and expanding customer base that mirrors the nation's multicultural landscape.
+Originally established to serve Korean immigrants, H Mart has become a cornerstone for various Asian-American groups, including Chinese, Japanese, Vietnamese, and Filipino communities.

+The store has also extended its appeal beyond Asian-American shoppers, as approximately one-third of its recent customers are now non-Asian.
+In terms of gender distribution, 59% are female and 41% are male, and the largest segment of visitors falls within the 25–34 age range.
+In terms of geographic reach, while H Mart has a significant presence in states with large Asian-American populations, such as California, New York, and New Jersey, it has also expanded to areas with relatively smaller Asian communities like Utah and Nevada.

 Controversies

-In 2006, a civil suit was filed against H Mart for discrimination against whites when three tenants of the West Willow Shopping Mall in Willowbrook, Canada, which the company had moved into and then bought, filed a complaint with the British Columbia Human Rights Tribunal alleging that the company wanted to turn it into an Asian-only market.
-All three tenants made the claim when their leases were not renewed despite being long-term lease holders within the mall.
-In late 2007, tribunal member Lindsay Lyster dismissed their complaint on the grounds it had no reasonable prospect of success and did not merit a hearing.
+In 2006, a civil suit was filed against H Mart for discrimination against white people when three tenants of the West Willow Shopping Mall in Willowbrook, Canada, which the company had moved into and then bought, filed a complaint with the British Columbia Human Rights Tribunal alleging that the company wanted to turn it into an Asian-only market.
+All three tenants made a claim when their leases were not renewed despite being long-term leaseholders within the mall.
+In late 2007, tribunal member Lindsay Lyster dismissed their complaint on the grounds that it had no reasonable prospect of success and did not merit a hearing.
 She wrote:

 In the end, I have concluded that the complainants' case is based on little more than conjecture based on what they read in the media and H-Mart's reputation as a "Korean market," as seen through the lens of their own unhappiness in being unable to maintain their businesses in the mall.